Ave Maria University: Ave Maria campus

 The university moved from the temporary facility to the new campus in 2007.
 In its first year at the new campus, the university enrolled about 450 undergraduates and 150 graduate students.
-Bishop Frank Dewane, the local Catholic ordinary, formally dedicated the university in 2008.
+Frank Dewane, the Bishop of Venice in Florida, formally dedicated the university in 2008.

-In March 2007, the original provost of the university, Fr.
-Joseph Fessio, S.J., was dismissed by Monaghan for undisclosed reasons.
-In a formal statement, Monaghan, in his role as chancellor, stated that the dismissal was because of "irreconcilable differences over administrative policies and practices."
+In March 2007, Monaghan dismissed the university's original provost, Joseph Fessio because of what Monaghan described as "irreconcilable differences over administrative policies and practices".
 Immediately, the school's first-ever student protests were mounted in support of Fessio.
 Outside observers were critical: editor Philip F. Lawler of the conservative Catholic World News said the firing was "institutional suicide", and that if a respected theologian such as Fessio could be fired then no others would want to fill the position.
 Monaghan reinstated Fessio the next day as theologian-in-residence.
-He was dismissed from that position in 2009, stating he was fired because of a conversation he had with Academic Vice President Jack Sites about administrative policies harming the university's finances.
+He was dismissed from that position in 2009, stating he was fired the second time because of a conversation he had with Academic Vice President Jack Sites about administrative policies harming the university's finances.
 He said his firing was "another mistake in a long series of unwise decisions" but that he would continue to guide students to AMU.

-The provost position remains vacant.
+Monaghan planned to continue to expand the university and hoped to one day have an enrollment over 5,000, Division I athletics and an academic reputation as "a Catholic Ivy", however as of 2024, only had about 20 percent of this goal.
+The university's growth has fallen short of its stated goal of "growing the University's undergraduate enrollment at its main campus in Florida to approximately 1,700 students by the fall of 2016" and 1,500 by the year 2020.